neuralmagic/sparseml/integrations/ultralytics/README.md

 * `--sparseml-recipe` is a required parameter
 * `--epochs` will now be overridden by the epochs set in the SparseML recipe
-* if using learning rate schedulers both with the yolov5 script and your recipe, they may conflict with each other causing unintended side effects, choose hyperparameters accordingly.
+* if using learning rate schedulers both with the yolov5 script and your recipe, they may conflict with each other causing unintended side effects, so choose hyperparameters accordingly
-* Modifiers will log their outputs to the console as well as to the tensorboard file
+* Modifiers will log their outputs to the console as well as to the TensorBoard file
 * After training is complete, the final model will be exported to ONNX using SparseML
+* By default, EMA is disabled when using `train.py`.
+This is to allow for best compatibility with pruning and quantization.
+To enable, set the `--use-ema` flag

 You can learn how to build or download a recipe using the [SparseML](https://github.com/neuralmagic/sparseml)